deepanshu-Raj/Linked-Lists/README.md

 # LinkedList in CPP

-  This repository had implementation of various ops/algos on a singly linked list written in C++.
+  This repository has implementation of various ops/algos on a singly linked list written in C++.

   The program(s) includes: